U.S. Removal or Deportation Proceedings: What You Need to Know

 It is overwhelming and intimidating to go through removal or deportation proceedings.
 Many individuals and families facing removal or deportation proceedings may feel their lives being uprooted and thrown into chaos.

-You don’t have to go through this process alone—our experienced attorneys at Scott D. Pollock & Associates, P.C. are here to help you navigate the complicated laws and regulations of removal proceedings.
+You don’t have to go through this process alone—our experienced Chicago Deportation defense Lawyers at Scott D. Pollock & Associates, P.C. are here to help you navigate the complicated laws and regulations of removal proceedings.
 We understand that your most important goals are to reunite with your family, remain in the U.S., or both.
 We will use our experience and knowledge of immigration law to develop the best legal strategy for your case.

 What Is Deportation?